microsoft/superbenchmark/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: create an issue
+name: Create an issue
-about: Preport an issue or question while using SuperBenchmark.
+about: Report an issue or question while using SuperBenchmark.

 ---

-**What issue meet, what's expected?**:
+**What's the issue, what's expected?**:

 **How to reproduce it?**: